benkitia/personal-site/content/about.md

 ### Timezone

-All dates and times on this website are in Central Standard Time (CST) (UTC-6).
+All dates and times on this website are in Chicago time, which is Central Standard Time (CST) (UTC-6).

 ### Dedication